samlynndavis/Bodiless-JS-Chris/packages/bodiless-components/doc/Chameleon.md

 - We need to remove the 'productId' prop (provided by `asAddToCart`) because this prop doesn't make sense for the underlying component.
 We do this *inside* `applyChameleon` so that it won't be stripped when the toggle state is on.
-- We use `withChameleoonCompnentFormControls` to provide an `unwrap` and `onSubmit` prop to our context menu form.
+- We use `withChameleonComponentFormControls` to provide an `unwrap` and `onSubmit` prop to our context menu form.
 These allow the form to return the chameleon state off and on respectively.
 - We need to remove the 'unwrap' prop which after it is consumed by our context